Azure/azure-powershell/src/Security/Security/help/Set-AzSecurityThreatProtection.md

 # Set-AzSecurityThreatProtection

 ## SYNOPSIS
-Sets the threat protection policy for a Microsoft Storage account.
+Sets the threat protection policy for a storage account.

 ## SYNTAX